groonga/groonga/doc/source/reference/grn_expr/script_syntax.rst

 migrated all Solr system!``.
 In this case, records that have ``I migrated all XXX system!`` content are matched.

+You should use ``TokenMecab`` tokenizer for similar search against Japanese documents.
+Because ``TokenMecab`` will tokenize target documents to almost words, it improves similar search precision.

 .. _script-syntax-term-extract-operator:

 Term extract operator